Ockham, Surrey: History

-Ockham has been occupied since at least the middle bronze age (c.1500-1100 BC), evidenced by the so-called 'Ockham Hoard'. a collection of bronze-age objects discovered in 2013 during building works at the former Hautboy Inn, as well as the existence of a, relatively uncommon, bell barrow on Cockcrow Hill.
+Ockham has been occupied since at least the middle Bronze Age (c.1500-1100 BC), evidenced by the so-called 'Ockham Hoard', a collection of bronze-age objects discovered in 2013 during building works at the former Hautboy Inn, as well as the existence of a relatively uncommon bell barrow on Cockcrow Hill.

 Ockham appears in the Domesday Book of 1086 as Bocheham.
-Held by Richard Fitz Gilbert, its domesday assets were: 1½ hides, 1 church, 2 fisheries worth 10d, 3 ploughs, 2 acre of meadow, woodland worth 60 hogs.
+Held by Richard Fitz Gilbert, its Domesday assets were: 1½ hides, 1 church, 2 fisheries worth 10d, 3 ploughs, 2 acre of meadow, woodland worth 60 hogs.
 It rendered £10 per year to its overlords.

-All Saints' Church is a Grade I listed building.
-The foundations were laid in the 12th century, and part of the nave was built then.
-The chancel and north aisle date from the 13th century, the south nave wall from the 14th century, and the tower and north aisle wall from the 15th century.
-A small chapel (north wing) was finished in 1735.
-The whole building was restored and enlarged in 1874-75 by Thomas Graham Jackson.

 Through the Middle Ages in the many records nationally (such as Assize Rolls and feet of fines), Ockham features no high nobles among its owners.
-However it is the birthplace of William of Ockham the famous medieval philosopher and the proponent of Occam's razor.
+However it is the birthplace of William of Ockham, the famous medieval philosopher and the proponent of Occam's razor.

 Byron's daughter, Ada Lovelace, lived briefly at Ockham Park before settling at Horsley Towers, which her husband the 1st Earl of Lovelace built in the village of East Horsley.
 His forefather Sir Peter King bought the manor using an Act of Parliament to cement the deal from the long-standing lords of the manor the Weston family of Albury, Send in Surrey, and of Sussex, who had acquired the manor from distant cousins who since their late Tudor period forebear, Francis Weston, owned it along with Sutton Place, Surrey in the extreme south of the parish of Woking.

 An act of charity in the village assisted one family in the 'Underground Railroad' in the US that resulted from the Fugitive Slave Act of 1850.
 After reaching Liverpool in 1850, following an arduous journey starting with a flight to freedom from Macon, Georgia, African-American slaves Ellen and William Craft were given a home by a parishioner in Ockham in 1851.
 They attended the Ockham School, and paid for their education by working as teachers: William giving instruction in carpentry, and Ellen in sewing.
 In 1852 their first child, Charles Estlin Phillips Craft, was born in Ockham.
 One year later, they left Ockham and returned to London.
 In 1871, after returning to Georgia, they started the Woodville Co-Operative Farm School, modelled after the Ockham School.